 I realize that almost everyone already has their favorite recipe for such baked goods, but do most people have favorite healthified versions which taste just as good as their white flour counterparts?
 Nope!
 At least I hope not because every now and then, I’m going to post some traditional favorites that have been given a little nutritional makeover.
 I hope you all won’t find this boring!

-100% Whole Grain Chewy Oatmeal Raisin Cookies
+100% Whole Grain Chewy Oatmeal Raisin Cookies (dairy-free)

 - Prep Time: